-Carrying value is the value on the Consolidated Statement of Financial Position.
-Maximum exposure is the value on the Consolidated Statement of Financial Position plus the undrawn facilities (loans approved not advanced, available redraw facilities, and undrawn approved revolving credit line facilities).
+Carrying value is the value on the Statement of Financial Position.
+Maximum exposure is the value on the Statement of Financial Position plus the undrawn facilities (loans approved not advanced, available redraw facilities, and undrawn approved revolving credit line facilities).
 The details are shown in Note 29.
+The prior year has been represented by a more appropriate classification.

 All loans and facilities are within Australia.
 The geographic distribution is not analysed into significant areas within Australia as the exposure classes are not considered material.
-Concentrations are described in Note 6(c).
+Concentrations are described in Note 6(c)

 The method of managing credit risk is by way of strict adherence to the credit assessment policies before the loan is approved and close monitoring on a daily basis of defaults in the repayment of loans thereafter.
-The only concessions made in respect of COVID-19 loans has been not to recognise arrears on loans where repayment deferrals have been granted for an agreed period, and therefore provisions that might ordinarily have been raised against a loan in such circumstances in accordance with the Prudential Standards have not been raised, however increased provisions have been included in the AASB9 calculation to offset this position when required.
 The credit related policies have been approved by the Board of Directors, to ensure that loans are only made to members that are creditworthy (capable of meeting loan repayments).